Cosets of affine vertex algebras inside larger structures: Vertex algebras

-We will assume that the reader is familiar with the basic notions in vertex algebra theory, which has been discussed from various points of view in the literature (see for example \cite{B,FBZ,FLM,FHL,LZ,K}).
-We will follow the notation in \cite{CLII}.
 Let $\gg$ be a finite-dimensional, Lie (super)algebra, equipped with a (super)symmetric, invariant bilinear form $B$.
-The {\it universal affine vertex (super)algebra} $V_k(\gg,B)$ associated to $\gg$ and $B$ is freely generated by elements $X^{\xi}$, $\xi \in\gg$, satisfying the operator product expansions The automorphism group $\text{Aut}(V_k(\gg,B))$ is the same as $\text{Aut}(\gg)$; each automorphism acts linearly on the generators $X^{\xi}$.
-If $B$ is the standardly normalized supertrace in the adjoint representation of $\gg$, and $B$ is nondegenerate, we denote $V_k(\gg,B)$ by $V_k(\gg)$.
+The {\it universal affine vertex (super)algebra} $V^k(\gg,B)$ associated to $\gg$ and $B$ is freely generated by elements $X^{\xi}$, $\xi \in\gg$, satisfying the operator product expansions The automorphism group $\text{Aut}(V^k(\gg,B))$ is the same as the group of automorphisms of $\gg$ which preserve $B$; each automorphism acts linearly on the generators $X^{\xi}$.
+If $B$ is the standardly normalized supertrace in the adjoint representation of $\gg$, and $B$ is nondegenerate, we denote $V^k(\gg,B)$ by $V^k(\gg)$.
 We recall the \emph{Sugawara construction}, following \cite{KRW}.
 If $\gg$ is simple and $B$ is nondegenerate, we may choose dual bases $\{\xi\}$ and $\{\xi'\}$ of $\gg$, satisfying $B(\xi',\eta)=\delta_{\xi,\eta}$.
 The Casimir operator is $C_2=\sum_{\xi}\xi\xi'$, and the dual Coxeter number $h^\vee$ with respect to $B$ is one-half the eigenvalue of $C_2$ in the adjoint representation of $\gg$.
-If $k+h^\vee\neq 0$, there is a Virasoro element of central charge $c= \frac{k \cdot \text{sdim}\gg}{k+h^\vee}$.
+If $k+h^\vee\neq 0$, there is a Virasoro element of central charge $c= \frac{k \cdot \text{sdim}(\gg)}{k+h^\vee}$.
 This is known as the {\it Sugawara conformal vector}, and each $X^{\xi}$ is primary of weight one.
+We denote by $L_k(\gg,B)$ the unique simple quotient of $V^k(\gg,B)$ by its maximal proper ideal graded by conformal weight, and we denote by $L_k(\gg)$ the simple graded quotient of $V^k(\gg)$.